umbraco/UmbracoDocs/Getting-Started/Design/Rendering-Media/index.md

 This example assumes that you have set up a crop called **myCropAlias** on your Image Cropper data type.

-If you want the original, uncropped image, you can ignore the GetCropUrl extension method and use one of the previously discussed approaches as shown below.
+If you want the original, un-cropped image, you can ignore the GetCropUrl extension method and use one of the previously discussed approaches as shown below.

     <img src="@mediaItem.Url" />